kellim/hearthstone-card-search-app/README.md

  "format": "standard"}
   ```

-Once any new sets have been manually added, delete `data/card-sets-to-manually-add.json` and rerun `npm run getCards` again.
+Once any new sets have been manually added, delete `data/card-sets-to-manually-add.json` and rerun `npm run getCards`.

 ### Update Mechanics